RamnneekSingh3304/Personal-Projects/Microsoft 365 Project/README.md

 # Microsoft 365 Project
-This lab built a functional Microsoft 365 E3 environment with 5–7 users, enrolled devices, and robust security.
-Key achievements included automated device setup with Autopilot, secure email management, and enforced compliance via Intune and MDE.
-The project mirrored enterprise IT operations, addressing challenges like policy delays and demonstrating practical admin skills.
-It serves as a portfolio piece, with potential for future exploration into Power Automate or hybrid setups.
-These skills align with roles in IT helpdesk, system administration, or cloud security, supporting certifications like MD-102 and MS-500.
+This project demonstrates the full design, deployment, and management of a Microsoft 365 Enterprise E3 environment built entirely within a personal home lab.
+It recreates the core functions of a real enterprise IT environment — covering identity management, device enrollment, security enforcement, collaboration tools, automation, and enterprise onboarding.

+The lab was built from the ground up to simulate how IT administrators manage a modern cloud-based infrastructure.
+Every configuration, from initial tenant creation to automated remediation scripts, was performed through the Microsoft 365 Admin Center, Entra ID, Intune (Endpoint Manager), and Microsoft Defender for Endpoint.
+Each section is documented in detail, including configuration steps, reasoning, and verification, reflecting hands-on understanding of enterprise-grade Microsoft 365 administration.

+This project serves both as a learning environment and a portfolio demonstration, showcasing skills directly aligned with helpdesk, systems administration, and cloud security roles.